 A timeless button down.

 I have gotten more wear out of my Sezane button down (size US 8 / FR 40) than I could have ever imagined.
 It is so timeless in style and such high quality that it wears well time after time.
 I love it tucked under jeans or into midi skirts or work pants.
 Super French in style is also this oversized button down I own in a Small that goes so well with jeans and ponte pants but also layers under sweaters and blazers well.
 I also really love the Everlane silk blouse for layering under sweaters.

 I believe in investing in quality cashmere sweaters that you can wear over and over again without much upkeep (poor quality cashmere will pill easily).
 I recommend the quality of the White + Warren Essential Cashmere sweater.
 I own it in camel (size M).

 For a more affordable option, this Everlane one fits the bill but you will have to remove pills after a lot of wear.

 Flats you love and that are actually comfortable.

 Look for comfortable yet timeless flats.
 I love ballet flats and own two pair from Chanel but for more affordable options I’d recommend include these, these or these and I own these and have worn them too many times to count.
 My other personal favorite is the Sarah Flint Natalie.
 It’s such a feminine yet timeless style and they’re so comfortable that they are worth the investment.
 You can see me style them here.
 Use code SARAHFLINT-MEGHAN for $50 off your first pair.

 A classic coat silhouette.

 A classic wool coat is the perfect timeless silhouette to top any outfit in a simple, French inspired style.
-I recommend this car coat (I own it in Black) and this overcoat (I own it in Camel) as two options that you’ll get so much wear out of.
-I size down to a size 4 in both.
+I recommend this classic car coat by Sezane.
+The Sezane Johnson coat is so stylish on (size up) and incredibly versatile.

 A blazer to style often.